nxrighthere/ValveSockets-CSharp/README.md

 `NetworkingSockets.GetConnectionInfo(Connection connection, ref ConnectionInfo info)` gets information about the specified connection.
 Returns true on success or false on failure.

-`NetworkingSockets.GetQuickConnectionStatus(Connection connection, ConnectionStatus status)` gets a brief set of connection status that can be displayed to the user in-game.
+`NetworkingSockets.GetQuickConnectionStatus(Connection connection, ref ConnectionStatus status)` gets a brief set of connection status that can be displayed to the user in-game.
 Returns true on success or false on failure.

 `NetworkingSockets.GetDetailedConnectionStatus(Connection connection, StringBuilder status, int statusLength)` gets detailed connection stats in a printable form.
 Returns 0 on success, -1 on failure, or > 0 if a capacity of the mutable string is not enough.